getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 Once your release is properly configured and issues are tagged, from within an issue you can then click on the release >> Artifacts (or **Releases >> your specific release >> Artifacts**) to check that your source maps and the associated files are in fact uploaded to the correct release.

 Additionally, make sure all of the necessary files are available.
-For Sentry to de-minify your stack traces you must provide both the minified files (e.g. app.min.js) and the corresponding source maps.
+For Sentry to de-minify your stack traces you must provide both the minified files (for example, app.min.js) and the corresponding source maps.
 In case the source map files do not contain your original source code (`sourcesContent`), you must additionally provide the original source files.
 (Alternatively, sentry-cli will automatically embed the sources (if missing) into your source maps if you pass the `--rewrite` flag.)

 ### Verify `sourceMappingURL` is present